trungnt2910/MemoryModule.NET/README.md

 See the DemoApp for more details.

 ## Known issues
-- Beware of ~~64-bit~~ `dll` files compiled using g++: https://github.com/fancycode/MemoryModule/issues/108.
+- Windows: Beware of ~~64-bit~~ `dll` files compiled using g++: https://github.com/fancycode/MemoryModule/issues/108.
 These files must be compiled using `-static-libgcc` and `-static-libstdc++` to load properly, in both the original C version and this version.
-- Resources are not supported.
+- Windows: Resources are not supported.
+- Linux: Support is limited.
+While basic C/C++ libraries, such as `libcurl`, can be properly loaded, MemoryModule.NET may not work with other advanced libraries that contain unknown ELF relocations.
+If that's the case, please [open an issue](https://github.com/trungnt2910/MemoryModule.NET/issues).
+- Linux: As MemoryModule.NET relies on certain `glibc` data structures, it may fail on systems that use beta/custom `glibc` version.
+Please [open an issue](https://github.com/trungnt2910/MemoryModule.NET/issues) for support.